How Many Clubs Can You Have in Your Golf Bag?

 How many clubs can you have in your golf bag?

-Officially, the governing bodies of the game (USGA and R&A) allow up to 14 clubs are legally allowed to be in a golfer's bag.
-Golfers have the discretion to choose how they combine those 14 clubs, such as Phil Mickelson famously playing two drivers in a few major championships throughout his career.
+Officially, the governing bodies of the game (USGA and R&A) allow up to 14 clubs.
+This 14-club limit allows golfers the discretion to choose how they combine those 14 clubs, such as Phil Mickelson famously playing two drivers in a few major championships throughout his career.
 But they are allowed no more than 14 during an official round.
-If you are just out playing for fun, not many people will care if you play with more than 14 clubs, but make sure to count your clubs before you play a tournament or a money match or you will face a penalty.
+If you are just out playing for fun, not many people will care if you play with more than 14 clubs, but make sure to count your clubs before you play a golf tournament or a money match or you will face a penalty.
 For violation of this penalty in stroke play, the maximum amount of strokes you can lose is four, adding a two-stroke penalty to each of the first two holes.
 In Match play, you can lose a maximum of two holes from this violation.
 You can change your club setup in between tournament rounds, but not during the play of a single round of a tournament.
 Violation of this rule comes with various penalties, depending on when it is caught.
 For the ability to play a round, the minimum number of clubs would be one.

 What are the 14 clubs in a golf bag?

-There is not a set checklist for exact clubs that can be in the bag.
+There is no set checklist for the exact clubs that can be in the bag.
 That being said, there are some general categories of clubs that should be in every golfer’s mind:

 What do pros carry in their golf bags?

-Professional golfers generally carry: a driver, 3 wood, 5 wood, 4-PW, gap wedge, sand wedge, lob wedge, and a putter.
-Depending on the pro, these setups may change slightly, including the use of a driving iron, hybrid, or other longer club in place of one of the woods.
-They may also choose to go with a two wedge setup to have access to more long-game weapons.
+Professional golfers generally carry a driver, 3-wood, 5-wood, 4-PW, gap wedge, sand wedge, lob wedge, and a putter.
+Depending on the pro, these setups may change slightly, including the use of a driving iron, hybrid, or another longer club in place of one of the woods.
+They may also choose to go with a two-wedge setup to have access to more long-game weapons.
 It also depends on where they are playing.
 Pros love to completely tinker with their bag set up during the Open Championship when links golf demands lowball flights and creative short games.

 How many clubs are in a golf set?

 The answer to this question is simply that it depends.
 There are many types of golf clubs and they can be combined in a number of ways.
-Many “complete sets” come with 10-14 golf clubs depending on what pricepoint the company is trying to hit or whether they believe a golfer needs that many clubs when beginning to play.
+Many “complete sets” come with 10-14 golf clubs depending on what price point the company is trying to hit or whether they believe a golfer needs that many clubs when beginning to play.
 They offer a full set of golf clubs in the sense that you will get at least one of every type of club.
 Golfers may have up to 14 clubs in their set.

 Do clubs really matter in golf?

 Yes, clubs really do matter in golf.
-Some are set to have an offset to fight a mis, such as a slice, which is largely beneficial for the beginner golfer.
-Some are lofted differently which allows a golfer to play various shots around the course.
+Some are set to have an offset to fight a miss, such as a slice, which is largely beneficial for the beginner golfer.
+Some are lofted differently, which allows a golfer to play various shots around the course.
 Differences in wedge loft and bounce on the wedge allow for the wedges to move differently through various lies.
 Be mindful of what you are buying and what that can mean for your game!
-Chat with a Curated expert for free advice.
+Chat with a Curated Expert for free advice.

 The quick answer is why not both?
-With the 14-club rule, a golfer can carry 14 clubs, so why not carry a 5 wood in combination with a 3 wood.
+With the 14-club rule, a golfer can carry 14 clubs, so why not carry a 5-wood in combination with a 3-wood?
 This would give a golfer a greater array of options off the tee and for approach into a par five green.
 Both of these woods would be useful throughout a round of golf, so carrying both may be a smart decision.